wegfawefgawefg/pygame-butthole-edition/README.rst

 Dependencies
 ------------

-Pygame is obviously strongly dependent on SDL and Python.
+pygame-butthole-edition is obviously strongly dependent on SDL and Python.
 It also links to and embeds several other smaller libraries.
 The font module relies on SDL_ttf, which is dependent on freetype.
 The mixer (and mixer.music) modules depend on SDL_mixer.
 The image module